MykhLibs/dm-logger/README.md

 ### Formatting Configuration (optional)

-FormatterConfig controls which components to show in logs:
+FormatterConfig controls which components to show in logs.
+You can set it either globally for all loggers or individually per logger instance:

 ```python
 from dm_logger import DMLogger, FormatterConfig